Skip to main content

 Does owning a home disqualify my parent from Medi-Cal?

-No. The home is not counted, and since January 2024 no assets are counted for non-MAGI Medi-Cal, which is the category most seniors fall into.
-The home was already a protected (exempt) asset under prior rules.
+No. The home a person lives in is exempt and is not counted toward the asset limit.
+Non-MAGI Medi-Cal, the category most seniors fall into, reinstated an asset limit on January 1, 2026: $130,000 for a single person and $195,000 for a couple, with the home, one vehicle, and personal belongings excluded.
 Estate recovery after death is limited to probate assets in California, so a home held in a living trust or with a beneficiary deed avoids recovery in most cases.

 What is Share of Cost?